 So, let's dive in and bring your front yard to life!

-There are a number of things you can do to make that happen.
-Best of all, you won’t even have to hire a gardener.
-Let’s take a closer look at how to add color to front yard landscaping.
+There are several things you can do to make that happen.
+Best of all, you won't even have to hire a gardener.
+So let's look closer at adding color to front yard landscaping.

 6 Ways to Add Color to Front Yard Landscaping

 Flowers are one of the easiest ways to add color to front yard landscaping.
 The hardest part is planting them.
 That's why you want to invest in perennial flowers.
 Some of the best options for lining borders, such as walkways or driveways, include: